fengjixuchui/Injector-full/README.md

-## what are the benifits with buying the source?
+## what are the benifits with buying the private source code?
 - the source code is not public version it will be a completely undetected injector + driver along with a custom mapper allowing you to bypass vangaurd + faceit blocking methods

 - dump games + the game pdb ( some games dont work )